tjelvar-olsson/biologists-guide-to-computing/source/glossary.rst

     HTTP
         HyperText Transfer Protocol, commonly used for web browsing.

+    Hypervisor
+        A piece of software that allows you to run a :term:`virtual machine`.

     List
         A common data structure representing an ordered collection of elements.
 Also known as an array.